RosolSharairh/MedAttentionGAN/README.md

 ## Summary

 This code is part of the Deep Learning Course instructed by Dr. Tamam Alsarhan at the University of Jordan.
+Using a two-phase approach, we leverage both the paired and the unpaired data using CLIP in the first phase and AttentionGAN-V1 in the second phase, respectively.
+While the overall results were unsatisfactory, the model exhibited the highest visual information fidelity suggesting that the generated images have retained a significant amount of detail and clarity.

 ## Setup
 To run the [`code.ipynb`](code.ipynb) file with no problems, make sure that your configuration is as follows: